Platonic-Systems/generics-sop-examples/doc/edit.md

   (Generic r, All IsRouteProd (Code r), All2 IsRoute (Code r), HasDatatypeInfo r) => FilePath -> Maybe r gDecodeRoute fp = do
-  -- We operate on first element of the filepath, and inductively decode the rest. basePath : restPath <- pure $ splitDirectories fp
+  -- We operate on first element of the filepath and inductively decode the rest. basePath : restPath <- pure $ splitDirectories fp
   -- Build the sum using an anamorphism to .
 SOP